joycesim/FrozenMelt/seismic_post_processing/README.md

 While the VBRc ([link](https://vbr-calc.github.io/vbr)) is built for both MATLAB and GNU Octave, the analysis here relies on GNU Octave.
-The Python script `step_02_process_runs_with_dask.py` will spawn an Octave process for each data file, so use this code as-is, you'll need to install GNU Octave (https://octave.org/download).
+The Python script `step_02_process_runs_with_dask.py` will spawn an Octave process for each data file, so to use this code as-is, you'll need to install GNU Octave (https://octave.org/download).
 To use MATLAB, you would need to modify `ridge_post_proc.main.process_single_run` where it starts `octave`.

 #### Install (or verify) VBRc

-Once you have GNU Octave installed,  you will need to install teh VBRc.
+Once you have GNU Octave installed,  you will need to install the VBRc.

 If you already have a local installation, you can simply set the  `vbrdir` environment variable to point to the top level of the VBRc.